-Applicant's background investigation revealed the 14 delinquent accounts alleged in the SOR.
-Applicant's admissions to the SOR allegations, his January 2013 summary of interview, and the record credit reports establish the 14 debts alleged in the SOR.
-Applicant presented no documentary evidence to show that he has been in contact with his creditors, or that he attempted to settle, pay, or otherwise resolve his delinquent debts.
-He provided no information about his current financial position.
+Applicant presented no documentary evidence to show that he has been in contact with his creditors, or that he attempted to settle, pay, or dispute any of his delinquent debts.
+He presented no evidence to show he has attended a financial counseling course or that he maintains a budget.
+Applicant provided no information about his current financial position.
 He did not provide any information about his current income, monthly expenses, and whether his income is sufficient to pay his living expenses and debts.
-There is no information to indicate whether he has participated in financial counseling or whether he follows a budget.